DomBDev/DomBDev/README.md

 # Dom

-Here you'll find part of into my journey as a passionate programmer and learner.
+Here you'll find part of my journey as a programmer and student.
 I believe in constantly educating myself, connecting with new people, and pushing the boundaries of what I can do in the world of programming.

 ## About Me